-- Appropriateness of care - Quality of care - Compliance with immunization schedules; tracking of well-baby and well-child exams - Provision of case management services to children with special needs - Exclusion from the WVCHIP provider network of those providers barred from participation in Medicare/Medicaid

-Claims Review: From the claims processing standpoint quality and appropriateness of care review, several sources are utilized: Unbundling code review is integrated into the Wells Fargo claims system.
+- Appropriateness of care - Quality of care - Compliance with immunization schedules; tracking of well-baby and well-child exams - Provision of case management services to children with special needs - Exclusion from the WVCHIP provider network of those providers barred from participation in Medicare/Medicaid review, several sources are utilized: Unbundling code review is integrated into the Wells Fargo claims system.
 This alerts the Claims Examiner as to whether the procedure is coded correctly.